microbit-foundation/dev-docs/software/interface.md

 The file [error.c](https://github.com/mbedmicro/DAPLink/blob/master/source/daplink/error.c) in the DAPLink source can help in diagnosing what these errors mean.

+There is also a full list of [micro:bit error codes](https://support.microbit.org/en/support/solutions/articles/19000016969-micro-bit-error-codes) in our Knowledgebase.

 ## UART Connection

-Due to the number of pins on the nRF51822, only the uart TX and RX lines are connected between the interface MCU and the target MCU.
+Due to the number of pins on the Nordic Semiconductor chip, only the uart TX and RX lines are connected between the interface MCU and the target MCU.
 This means that there is no hardware flow control possible.
 This means that at higher serial speeds (baud rates above 9600), the micro:bit may drop characters being sent to it.

 ## HID and CMSIS-DAP